 top of page

 Please include the name and address of the nominee along with a short bio and "why you want to join the board", so we can include it in the Fall newsletter which will contain the mail-in ballot.
-Also include the nominee's phone so we can call and confirm intent and eligibility.
+Please include the nominee's contact info so they can be called to confirm eligibility and commitment.

 So, You Want to Be on the Board…